PoCInnovation/Pool2023/Software/day03/Golang/README.md

 ✔️ Discover HTTP server with Gin.

-✔️ Learn the basics and good practices of web development.
+✔️ Learn basics and good practices of web development.

 ✔️ Secure your endpoints with validators.